Retailers' Guide to Christmas 2021

 Look after your staff!

-The Christmas sales period is always a little more high-pressure for retail staff than other times of year, but in 2020 retail staff may be facing higher levels of stress than ever before.
-A recent survey has shown that 55 percent of retail workers feel more stressed during the crisis and 60 percent report having higher anxiety levels .
+The Christmas sales period is always a little more high-pressure for retail staff than other times of year, but in 2021 retail staff may be facing higher levels of stress than they would have pre-pandemic.
+A 2020 survey showed that 55 percent of retail workers felt more stressed during the crisis and 60 percent report having higher anxiety levels .
 Your staff and customer service are among your greatest in-store assets; make sure they feel as safe and appreciated as you can during this season.

 If you don’t already have an online store, now is a great time to start.
-Giving customers new options for purchasing online means you are less likely to lose their business if they want or need to stay at home, for self-isolation or any other reason.
+Giving customers new options for purchasing online means you are less likely to lose their business if they want or need to stay at home.
 There will be an increased demand for online services more than ever this year, and it is crucial to prepare for this so that your business is capitalising on every available opportunity.

-In terms of in-store merchandising at Christmas, however, improved queuing and increased signage will ultimately help customers to understand their environment better and to feel more at ease.
-Increasing consumer confidence following the 2020 pandemic is crucial in order to lift sales and recover losses, and so retailers need to consider how to organise and merchandise their point of sale and displays in order to help consumers have more trust and willingness to spend.
+In terms of in-store merchandising for your Christmas sales in 2021, however, improved queueing and increased signage will ultimately help customers to understand their environment better and to feel more at ease.
+Increasing consumer confidence following the pandemic is crucial in order to lift sales and recover losses, and so retailers need to consider how to organise and merchandise their point of sale and displays in order to help consumers have more trust and willingness to spend.

 1. MacDonald, George, 'Christmas time, Covid tests and wine?
 Retailers must adapt for a taxing Golden Quarter', RetailWeek, 21 September 2020, https://www.retail-week.com/opinion/christmas-time-covid-tests-and-wine-retailers-must-adapt-for-a-taxing-golden-quarter/7035802.article?authent=1 [accessed 24 September 2020].